AnataarXVI/vizion/docs/Create_dissector.md

 # How to create a dissector ?

+This library uses dissectors.
+Each dissector corresponds to a protocol.
+They are used to build and dissect packages.
+They are located in the [layers](../layers/) folder.

 Each layer is represented by a structure with several fields corresponding to the protocol.
 For each field, you must indicate which type it is.

 Let's take the ARP layer as an example: